miosync-masa/Lambda_inverse_problem/README.md

 | Lambda³ Focused | ~99.97%* | **Zero** | Single/few key features |
 | Traditional Supervised | 70-85% | 1000s of samples | Black box |

+“Detects the ‘moments of rupture’—the unseen phase transitions, structural cracks, and the birth of new orders—before any black-box model can learn them.”
 *When using multiple important features discovered through optimization

 --